james0666/MediaHop-Releases/MediaHop_Server/README.md

 ];
 ```

-Adding an extension only makes the file visible to the API.
-The TV still needs to support the actual codec/container being played.
+Adding an extension only makes the file visible to MediaHop.

+It does not add codec support or transcode the file.

+Actual playback still depends on:

+- The Android player when playing on Phone.
+- The TV when playing through DLNA / UPnP.
+- The codecs and container used by the file.

 ---